Akshar-2002/Gitter-Data-Classification/README.md

 - The last column corresponds to the ground truth labels.

 Each xpredp.csv file consists of 52 columns:
-- Each set of 3 columns consist of the class probabilities for each data point for the 17 one vs one classification algorithms applied.
+- Each set of 3 columns consist of the class probabilities for each data point for the 17 one vs rest classification algorithms applied.
 - The last column corresponds to the ground truth labels.